smartcontractkit/chainlink/docs/CONFIG.md

 EIP-1559 mode is enabled by default on the Ethereum Mainnet, but can be enabled on a per-chain basis or globally.

 This might help to save gas on spikes.
 Chainlink nodes should react faster on the upleg and avoid overpaying on the downleg.
-It might also be possible to set `BLOCK_HISTORY_ESTIMATOR_BATCH_SIZE` to a smaller value such as 12 or even 6 because tip cap should be a more consistent indicator of inclusion time than total gas price.
+It might also be possible to set `EVM.GasEstimator.BlockHistory.BatchSize` to a smaller value such as 12 or even 6 because tip cap should be a more consistent indicator of inclusion time than total gas price.
 This would make Chainlink nodes more responsive and should reduce response time variance.
 Some experimentation is required to find optimum settings.

 Set with caution, if you set this on a chain that does not actually support EIP-1559 your node will be broken.